User00092/Fuel-Mod/README.md

 ---
 # Credits

-Thanks to [FuelMod](https://github.com/GoldenLys/FuelMod) for the idea and base code!
+Thanks to [FuelMod](https://github.com/GoldenLys/FuelMod) for the idea and some code!